-On September 8, 2022, the Company announced that it had executed an EPC Contract with Sedgman for the EPC scope of works for the engineering, procurement, construction and commissioning of the processing plant and associated infrastructure at Blackwater.
+On September 8, 2022, the Company announced that it had executed an EPC Contract (the "EPC Contract") with Sedgman for the EPC scope of works for the engineering, procurement, construction and commissioning of the processing plant and associated infrastructure at Blackwater.
 The EPC Contract was finalized at \$318 million, materially consistent with the EPC Award.